SwiftKeyCode/SwiftKeyCode/README.md

 ## Setup

 When using LatTeX views from this package, make sure the "outgoing connections" capability is enabled.
-While there are no outgoing connections, this capability is required to launch WKWebView even with local strings.
+Although there are no outgoing connections, this capability is required to launch WKWebView even when using local strings.

 ## How To Use